There continues to be some, well, not just curiosity, some confusion as well about Ted Cruz and his decision to sign up for Obamacare.

 Thank you for waiting and welcome to the program.

-Conservatism and the way you explain it and the way you explained it, the way I hit my ears.
+Conservatism and the way you explain it and the way you explained it, the way it hit my ears.

 I just wanted to thank you for changing the way I look at not just politics, but this is my life as a whole.

-And I just wanted to thank you sincerely for changing the way I look at things, not just through heart, but the real reason and understanding and on basis of facts and not just opinions and half-hearted nonsense like you hear out in the uh real media out there.
+I just wanted to thank you sincerely for changing the way I look at things, not just through heart, but through real reason and understanding and on the basis of facts and not just opinions and half-hearted nonsense like you hear out in the real media out there.

 I just want to thank you for that real quick.